viraj99/polaris-react/src/components/Modal/README.md

 ### Tertiary actions

 Tertiary actions should:
 - Only be used when the action requires the context of the content in the modal.
-For example:
 - Never dismiss the modal, unlike primary or secondary actions.

 ### Footer